Setting up an Amazon S3 target

 • Directory bucket

-4. In the Target field, enter the name of the target.
+4. In the Bucket Name, enter the name of an existing bucket that will store protected data.

 5. In the Size Quota field, specify the amount of storage space that should be used for storing data (in MiB, GiB, or TiB).